 - Reset the system (no changes will be applied until the system is reset).

 This can be done by Group Policy from the path Computer Configuration\Preferences folder\Windows Settings\Registry and it is enough to set the registry key as above.
 Note that in this method, you must first make sure of applying Group Policy to the client, and then the system will be reset so the changes are applied.
 (The typical span of Group Policy is every twenty minutes).

 To reduce the risk of vulnerability, in general, it is recommended to do as follows in the level of network infrastructure:

 - Perform VLAN classification of clients, in a way that clients of each department will be in a special VLAN according to the necessary access level.

 - Also performing VLAN classification of servers, in a way that servers with different applications be in separate sections.
-Especially, internet-connected servers and not connected servers are separated and also accessible servers from the internet are added in different VLAN.
+Especially, internet-connected servers and not connected servers are separated and also accessible servers from the internet are added in different VLANs.

 - Adjusting network policies, in a way that irrelevant clients do not see each other.